1936 Summer Olympics: Events

 Basketball, canoeing, and handball made their debut at the Olympics.
 Handball did not appear again on the program until the next German summer Olympic games in Munich in 1972.
-Demonstration sports were Art, Baseball, Gliding, and Wushu.
-A team from India gave demonstrations of Kabaddi, Mallakhamb and other traditional Indian sports but were not part of India's official Olympic contingent.
+There were two demonstration sports: baseball and gliding.
+Art competitions for medals were also held, and medals were awarded at the closing ceremony for feats of alpinism and aeronautics.
+Unofficial exhibition events included Indian sports, wushu and motor racing.

 Notable achievements

 Germany had a successful year in the equestrian events, winning individual and team gold in all three disciplines, as well as individual silver in dressage.
-In the cycling match sprint finals, the German Toni Merkens fouled Arie van Vliet of the Netherlands.
+In the cycling match sprint finals, German Toni Merkens fouled Arie van Vliet of the Netherlands.
 Instead of being disqualified, he was fined 100 ℛℳ and kept his gold.
 German gymnasts Konrad Frey and Alfred Schwarzmann both won three gold medals.

 American Jesse Owens won four gold medals in the sprint and long jump events.
-His German competitor Luz Long offered Owens advice after he almost failed to qualify in the long jump and was posthumously awarded the Pierre de Coubertin medal for sportsmanship.
+His German competitor Luz Long offered Owens advice after he almost failed to qualify in the long jump.
 Mack Robinson, brother of Jackie Robinson, won the 200-meter sprint silver medal behind Owens by 0.4 seconds.
 Although he did not win a medal, future American war hero Louis Zamperini, lagging behind in the 5,000-meter final, made up ground by clocking a 56-second final lap.
-In one of the most dramatic 800-meter races in history, American John Woodruff won gold after slowing to jogging speed in the middle of the final in order to free himself from being boxed in.
+In one of the most dramatic 800-meter races in history, American John Woodruff won gold after slowing to jogging speed in the middle of the final to free himself from being boxed in.
 Glenn Edgar Morris, a farm boy from Colorado, won gold in the decathlon.
 British rower Jack Beresford won his fifth Olympic medal in the sport, and his third gold medal.
 The U.S. eight-man rowing team from the University of Washington won the gold medal, coming from behind to defeat the Germans and Italians with Hitler in attendance.
 13-year-old American sensation Marjorie Gestring won the women's 3 meter diving event.

-Jack Lovelock of New Zealand won the 1500 m gold medal, coming through a strong field to win in world record time of 3:47.8.
+Jack Lovelock of New Zealand won the 1500 m gold medal, coming through a strong field to win in the world record time of 3:47.8.

 In the marathon, the ethnic Koreans Sohn Kee-chung and Nam Sung-yong won one gold and one bronze medal; as Korea was annexed by Japan at the time, they were running for Japan.

 India won the gold medal in the field hockey event once again (they won the gold in all Olympics from 1928 to 1956), defeating Germany 8–1 in the final.
-However, Indians were officially considered Indo-Aryans by the Germans so there was no controversy regarding the victory.
+Indians were considered Indo-Aryans by the German authorities and there was no controversy regarding the victory.

 Rie Mastenbroek of the Netherlands won three gold medals and a silver in swimming.
-Estonia's Kristjan Palusalu won gold medals in both Men's heavyweight Wrestling styles, marking the last time Estonia competed as an independent nation in the Olympics until 1992.
+Estonian heavyweight wrestler Kristjan Palusalu won two gold medals, and he became the first and only wrestler in Olympic history ever to win both the Greco-Roman and freestyle heavyweight events.
+Berlin 1936 marked the last time Estonia competed as an independent nation in the Olympics until 1992.